The Grand Indian Route Logo TGRI-logo

 BEST TIME TO VISIT SPITI VALLEY

 Ah, wait!
 Before heading out, know the ideal time to explore Spiti Valley.
 As Spiti Valley is a diverse tourist destination, it greets the visitors with a different splendor in every season.
+If you want to see valley draped thoroughly in milky white attire, winter is undoubtedly the best season for you to visit Spiti Valley.

 Here, play with the snow, go on an ice-skating, and pump up your blood amid the freezing cold.
 However, a large part of Spiti remains masked during this season.